goFrendiAsgard/No-CMS/readme.md

 + (done, tested) keyword is now also works for dynamic pages, except for value property and textarea
 + (done, tested) use groceryCRUD 1.3.3 stable
 + (done, tested) use HMVC commit 868e975
-+ (done, tested for PHP 5.4) use Module::run instead of AJAX to show widget
++ (done, tested) use Module::run instead of AJAX to show widget
 + (done, tested) facebook, twitter and open ID login
-+ (proposed) Drupal's CCK like mechanism
-+ (proposed) Make nordrassil generated code easier to be edited.
 + (done, tested) avoid SQL injection on login.
 Damn, just know about it.
 Thank you for Idris Sardi
++ (done, tested) fix active & inactive link on navigation management and widget management
++ (done, tested) fix theme appearance for "inactive page", Thank you for Sugeng Widodo
++ (done, tested) add theme setting for each page

 v0.6.1 (development)
-+ (done) add theme setting for each page
++ (proposed) Drupal's CCK like mechanism
++ (proposed) Make nordrassil generated code easier to be edited.